-In April 2018 from the 23rd April to 1st May (8 nights) I and others who would like to join me in my cause will be trekking the Kokoda to raise funds for the Breast Cancer Research Centre - WA and help raise awareness of Metastatic Breast Cancer.
+In April 2018 from the 23rd April to 1st May (8 nights) I will be trekking the Kokoda to raise funds for the Breast Cancer Research Centre - WA and help raise awareness of Metastatic Breast Cancer.

 Here is my reason why: